GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

    |`diffdock-bb-bb` | 1/1 | Running | 0 |
    |`molmim-cc-cc` | 1/1 | Running | 0 |

 8. **Port Forwarding (for local testing):**  The below commands forward the service ports to your local machine for testing.
-You will need a terminal to run these.
+You will need a terminal to run these

-   > [!NOTE]
+   > NOTE:
    > It is assumed that the local ports 8010-8012 are available.
 If they are unavailable, do update them below and in the curl statements in following step.

     ```bash